GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/container-stack-view.md

 #### Parameters

-  - subviews: The collection of subviews to be added to the arranged subviews.
+  - `subviews`: The collection of subviews to be added to the arranged subviews.

 ### `addArrangedSubview(_:respectsLayoutMargins:)`